 The third entry of a four-part saga, “Allegiant” — now available on DVD – moves the “Divergent” series into heady (and sometimes head-scratching) science fiction territory.
 Young future readers of classic sci-fi such as Arthur C. Clarke’s works might dip their toe into those waters after watching this film based on the young-adult novel by Veronica Roth.

-Continue reading “‘Allegiant’ moves ‘Divergent’ series into heady sci-fi territory”
+Continue reading “‘Allegiant’ moves ‘Divergent’ series into heady sci-fi territory (Movie review)”

 “Insurgent” further clarifies the political structure of the “Divergent” universe, features award-worthy set pieces in a run-down Chicago two centuries in the future and – like the original film – ultimately succeeds because Shailene Woodley is easy to root for as reluctant hero Tris Prior.

-Continue reading “Gorgeous-looking ‘Insurgent’ further explores ‘Divergent’ world”
+Continue reading “Gorgeous-looking ‘Insurgent’ further explores ‘Divergent’ world (Movie review)”

 “Divergent” plays with traditional dystopian sci-fi tropes and totalitarian government riffs in rather unsurprising ways, but it holds a viewer’s attention thanks to the immensely watchable Shailene Woodley and a beautifully grim post-apocalyptic Chicago cityscape.
 Avoiding the clichéd helicopter shot over water, the film opens with a shot of a dried-up Lake Michigan – a wonderful example of modern computer effects and a great scene-setter.

-Continue reading “Woodley, production design make ‘Divergent’ a fresh dystopian parable”
+Continue reading “Woodley, production design make ‘Divergent’ a fresh dystopian parable (Movie review)”